angryymann/AdminFinderV2.0/README.md

 This tool was created to scan the website login admin page.
-For those of you who are difficult to find the website admin page, you can try using this tool 🙏
+For those of you who are difficult to find the website admin page, you can try using this tool 🙏 update on : selasa 22 febuari 2022 what is updated is: the addition of the cms login
 The programming languages ​​used for this tool are: PHP and Python2
 ```
 ### The Ezy Method